Named Professorships and Directorships

 Geoffrey Binney Jr., MD, MPH

-Geoffrey Binney, MD, MPH, is chair of the Department of Pediatrics at Tufts University School of Medicine, pediatrician-in-chief at Tufts Children’s Hospital, and president of Pratt Pediatrics at the Tufts Medical Center Physicians Organization.
+Geoffrey Binney, MD, MPH, is chair of the Department of Pediatrics at Tufts University School of Medicine and president of Pratt Pediatrics at the Tufts Medical Center Physicians Organization.
 As a clinical neonatologist, he continues to care for sick neonates in the Neonatal Intensive Care Unit at Tufts and in many of the department’s community-affiliated nurseries.

 Binney holds passion for and commitment to teaching, acting as rotation director for both the NICU Acting Internship and Taste of the NICU courses at the School of Medicine (2015-2018) and receiving consistent high praise from trainees at all levels.
 He has also facilitated the school’s Problem Based Learning course and served as a mentor to numerous pediatric residents, junior faculty, and neonatal-perinatal fellows.